nodebasewm/nodebasewm.github.io/content/en/docs/Configuration/firewall/_index.md

 sudo ufw allow from any to any port 26656 proto tcp
 {{< /highlight>}}

-Since the rentry node has pex enabled, connection on the p2p port (26656) needs to be allowed.
+Since the sentry node has pex enabled, connections to the p2p port (26656) need to be allowed, so that other nodes can talk to the sentry.

+## Grafana
 Addtional services can be opened such as grafana as follows.
 {{< highlight go "linenos=table,style=dracula" >}}
 sudo ufw allow from any to any port 3000 proto tcp